 A Brief History of Monroe C. Gutman Library

 Gutman Library opened in 1972.
 The building's principal benefactor, Monroe C. Gutman (Harvard College 1905), an investment banker, took a deep interest in education; he also funded a professorship in the Faculty of Arts and Sciences at Harvard and established the Gutman National Scholarships in Harvard College.
 Mr. Gutman passed away in 1974.
 In that same year, the Boston Society of Architects awarded the Benjamin Thompson and Associates design the prestigious Harleston Parker Medal.

 Gutman Library was the first library building built by the School since its founding in 1920.
 Previously, there had been a small working collection in Longfellow Hall; however, the main collections supporting the study of education were in Widener Library as well as at other campus locations.
 With the opening of Gutman, many of Harvard's enormous resources in education, developed continuously from the 17th century, were given a home as an integral part of the School.
 Widener, Schlesinger, the University Archives, and other libraries and repositories at Harvard contain related resources, making the University a major center for research in all aspects of education.

 Gutman's first floor houses the Commons Cafe, the Gutman Gallery, a collaborative study area, and current periodicals.
-Located on the second floor are the library's Main Desk, administration offices, book stacks, computer stations, and study area.
-Please note: Due to a building renovation, Gutman's extensive Special Collections materials are not available through the summer of 2019.
-The Gutman building also houses Information Technology (IT) services, several other HGSE programs, The Commons dining facilities, and the Gutman Conference Center.
+Located on the second floor are the library's Main Desk, administration offices, book stacks, computer stations, and quiet study area.
+The Gutman building also houses Information Technology (IT) services, other HGSE programs, and the Gutman Conference Center.